dvtate/old-yoda/README.md

   - `<<`: bitshift left
   - `>>`: bitshift right

-* Stack/flow operators: these are useful in organizing your syntax
+* Stack/flow operators: these are useful in carrying values to their destination in the correct order
   - `...`: empty stack
   - `;`: pop top of stack
   - `dup`: duplicates the value on the top of the stack (1 arg)